open-cogsci/sigmund-ai/tests/quality/testcases/fail-to-record.md

-I am conducting an eye tracking study and I received the following message while running the experiment: Failed to start recording.
-What caused it?
+I am running an eye tracking study with the Eyelink tracker.
+However, I received an error message “Failed to start recording” after calibration.
+What would possibly cause the issue?

 The answer should:

-\- Identify possible causes of the error and provide solutions for them.
-OR
-\- Ask the user for more information about the elements of the experiment.
+- Explain to the user what the error means
+- List most common causes of the error, such as the tracker is in the wrong mode (Calibration instead of Track), lost signal after calibration, previous experiment sessions was not closed